matteoferla/BCS1L_analysis/README.md

-# BCS1L_analysis
+# BCS1 analysis
-An analysis of BCS1L (no pathogenic variants stored here)
+An analysis of BCS1 (no pathogenic variants stored here)

 ## Modelling

+_BCS1L_ is the gene name and BCS1 is the protein name.
-BCS1L is a homologue of BCS1 and Paraplegin.
+It is a homologue of Paraplegin.
-There are no structures of BCS1L, but there are of the latter two.
+There are no structures of human BCS1, but there are of mouse.

-BCS1L is 92% identical to BCS1.
+Murine BCS1 is 92% identical to human BCS1.
 This has been solved by crystallography and cryoEM in

 > Tang, W.K., Borgnia, M.J., Hsu, A.L., Esser, L., Fox, T., de Val, N., Xia, D. (2020) Nat Struct Mol Biol 27: 202-209
 > [10.1038/s41594-020-0373-0](http://dx.doi.org/10.1038/s41594-020-0373-0)